 Most manufacturers will incorporate mineral wetting agents, Wetting agents lower the surface tension on a liquid, enabling it to cover larger surface areas and promoting easier uptake by the roots.

 Rockwool, for the longest time was the most popular hydroponic growing medium known.
 Although it still the most popular for drip systems, it has been waning in popularity in recent years.

-1. It has a large water retention capacity, and also holds sufficient air.
+- It has a large water retention capacity, and also holds sufficient air.
 It holds a lot of water which gives you an advantage against power or equipment failures.
-And it also holds 18 – 25% air which gives the root system ample oxygen so long as the media is not completely submersed.
+And it also holds 18 – 25% air which gives the root system ample oxygen so long as the media is not completely submerged.

-2. It is available in multiple sizes and shapes for various hydroponic applications.
-Everything from 1" cubes to huge slabs.
+- It is available in multiple sizes and shapes for various hydroponic applications.
+Everything from 1-inch cubes to huge slabs.

-2. Rockwool is also a health hazard.
-Rockwool, like asbestos is made from rocks and minerals the fibers and dust thereof have proven to be extremely hazardous.
-Wearing a dusk mask when using it is advisable.
+- Rockwool is also a health hazard.
+Rockwool, like asbestos, is made from rocks and minerals the fibers and dust thereof have proven to be extremely hazardous.
+Wearing a dust mask when using it is advisable.
 Rockwool is not as serious a threat as asbestos, but it is still unhealthy.

-3. Rockwool has a high pH and nutrient solutions must be adjusted to accommodate for that factor.
-It is also susceptible to pH shifts which creates the need to continuously monitor the ph Levels of your system.
+- Rockwool has a high pH and nutrient solutions must be adjusted to accommodate for that factor.
+It is also susceptible to pH shifts which create the need to continuously monitor the ph Levels of your system.

-4. Although rockwool has a high water retention capacity it has a restricted root environment and a low buffering capacity for water and nutrients.
+- Although Rockwool has a high water retention capacity it has a restricted root environment and a low buffering capacity for water and nutrients.
 The water flow to plant roots may be hindered, even when the water content is apparently high.